aaronchan73/aaronchan73/README.md

 I am an incoming third year Computer Science major at the University of British Columbia.
 I am interested in Software Engineering and Full-Stack Development, creating effective and appealing products using tools such as Java, JavaScript, and React.

+### 🔧 Currently
-🔧 I’m currently a Firmware Engineer Intern @ Intel and a UTA for CPSC 121 - Models of Computation
+- Firmware Engineer Intern @ Intel
+- UTA for CPSC 121 - Models of Computation

-📖 I’m currently learning Docker

-📫 How to reach me: [Email](mailto:chan.aaron73@gmail.com), [LinkedIn](https://www.linkedin.com/in/aaronkaicheechan/)
+- Learning Docker and LeetCoding!

+### 🚀 Previously
+- Product Analyst Intern @ TAMVOES
+- Software Developer @ UBC Launch Pad

+### 📫 Contact
+Please feel free to reach out via [Email](mailto:chan.aaron73@gmail.com) or [LinkedIn](https://www.linkedin.com/in/aaronkaicheechan/)!